DaudCloud-sudo/DaudCloud-sudo/README.md

 </div>

 💼 **Where I work**:
-Currently working at **MCG Technologies (Kloud7)**, where I'm contributing to innovative cloud-based solutions, optimizing network systems, and implementing cutting-edge technologies.
+Currently working at **MCG Technologies (Kloud7)**, where I'm contributing to innovative network-based solutions, optimizing network systems, and implementing cutting-edge technologies.

 👀 **I’m interested in**: